Nitin Verma

 Research Interests

-You can, perhaps, get a better idea of my research interests, by looking at my published research, by visiting my Google Scholar page, and/or by visiting my ASU profile.
+You can get a better idea of my research interests, by looking at my published research, by visiting my Google Scholar page, and/or by visiting my UIUC faculty page.
+But here’s a summary of the topics I am currently focusing on:

 Trust in Information, Information Sources, and the Media

 The notion of trust forms the thread that runs through my published and ongoing research.
-Since choosing to study deepfake technology for my doctoral dissertation work, I have deeply invested my intellectual efforts in understanding the notion of trust right from its etymological roots, to the range of sociological concepts the word trust encodes in everyday language.
+I have deeply invested my intellectual efforts in understanding the notion of trust right from its etymological roots, to the range of sociological concepts the word trust encodes in everyday language.
 I have channeled this motivation to better estimate if generative AI would upend public trust in photographic images and in recorded (in the archival sense) information broadly.
-In studying trust, I draw quite a bit from Niklas Luhmann’s work.
+In studying trust, I draw on literatures from multiple disciplines including information, communication, sociology, and psychology.